Consensys/doc.quorum-key-manager/docs/index.md

 ## Why use Quorum Key Manager?

-Manage your user private keys from a single API while having the keys stored in a secure vault.
+Manage users private keys from a single API while having keys stored in a secure vault, or V3 keystores.

 Manage a user's access rights using authentication and authorization, and audit the access history and signing requests for registered keys.